-This article (the 2nd of 3) highlights how the Commando Values lead to sustainable, elite performance, and how they are enabled and reinforced by a culture that promotes positive psychological wellbeing.
+This 2nd of 3 articles highlights how the Commando Values lead to sustainable, elite performance.
+And how they’re enabled and reinforced by a culture that promotes positive psychological wellbeing.

 As a Royal Marine encounters new situations, particularly when on military operations, when the demands are harsh and the stakes are high, knowing that each member of the team is guided by the Commando Values as part of their culture, ensures confidence in management and peers, and extraordinary levels of performance.

-By using the Commando Values as a benchmark during this process, the team leader, by approaching others, whether in or around the team for their opinion/advice, is encouraging the development of his team’s own psychological wellbeing culture.
-By making individuals feel competent, giving them the autonomy to come up with an alternative suggestion, and by listening to the other members, he is making them feel valued, part of a community and part of something worthwhile.
+The team leader uses the Commando Values as a benchmark during this process.
+By approaching others in or around the team for their opinion/advice, they encourage the development of the team’s own psychological wellbeing culture.
+By making individuals feel competent, giving them the autonomy to come up with an alternative suggestion, and by listening to the other members, he’s making them feel valued, part of a community and part of something worthwhile.
 With each member of the organisation embracing these values together as part of a common ethos and culture, they are all subconsciously promoting positive psychological wellbeing within the team and across the entire organisation to maximum performance effect.

-As within the Royal Marines, experience and research across sectors, shows the positive effects of positive psychological wellbeing across performance indicators, whilst an embedded, strategic commitment to positive psychological wellbeing is supported as the most effective and cost-effective way to achieve such gains (What Works Wellbeing, 2016).
+Yes!
+As within the Royal Marines, experience and research across sectors, shows the positive effects of positive psychological wellbeing across performance indicators.
+Also, that an embedded, strategic commitment to positive psychological wellbeing is supported as the most effective and cost-effective way to achieve such gains (What Works Wellbeing, 2016).
 Consequently, this should be a priority for any organisation or team who seeks sustainable, optimal performance.